 Resilience a focus for early childhood education courses

 Studying early childhood education with Practical Outcomes means you will receive training that enables educators to support the growth and development of resilience in children.
-The Certificate III in Early Childhood Education and Care and the Diploma in Early Childhood Education and Care offer training that builds essential skills in educators.
+The Certificate III in Early Childhood Education and Care and the Diploma of Early Childhood Education and Care offer training that builds essential skills in educators.

 In particular, unit CHCECE033 – Develop Positive and Respectful Relationships with Children, and unit CHCECE045 – Foster Positive and Respectful Interactions and Behaviour in Children unit of the Diploma qualification provide valuable knowledge and practical application that educators can use to support resilience and overall mental health in children.